We've extended our admissions deadline! Apply by February 28 and receive an admissions decision in March.

-Sattler College enrolls first-time students who present clear and compelling evidence of having completed an academically rigorous program of education at the secondary level, and transfer students with comparable secondary education who have demonstrated, through enrollment in an accredited college or university, that they are capable of succeeding as students in an academically rigorous college.
+Sattler College enrolls first-time applicants who present clear and compelling evidence of having completed an academically rigorous program of education at the secondary level, and transfer students with comparable secondary education who have demonstrated, through enrollment in an accredited college or university, that they are capable of succeeding as students in an academically rigorous college.
 All students enrolled in Sattler College are also required to demonstrate their strong commitment to the fundamental values of Sattler as a Christian college.

 Sattler welcomes applications from students who have acquired their secondary education in a variety of settings, including traditional private and public high schools in the United States or in other countries, as well as students who have received their secondary education at home.

 The College encourages applicants to present a wide array of evidence to demonstrate both their academic preparation as well as their commitment to the values of the College.
 Applicants are encouraged to submit traditional high school transcripts, and results of standardized tests such as the American College Test (ACT); the Scholastic Aptitude Test (SAT), either the general SAT or SAT subject tests; or Advanced Placement Tests.
 Applicants may also present more qualitative evidence of their academic accomplishments, including statements of the academic program they have followed or portfolios of work accomplished.